ashishps1/awesome-system-design-resources/README.md

-# awesome-system-design-articles
+# Awesome System Design Articles
-This repository contains System Design articles which are useful during the interview preparation and while learning Distributed Systems
+This repository contains System Design articles and videos which are useful during the interview preparation and while learning Distributed Systems

 ## System Design Fundamentals